 Every Assistant will be assigned a personal mentor teacher at the institution in which they will be working.
 Your mentor will be your first port of call who can help you with all matters that arise during your assistantship, from teaching advice, to local knowledge and welfare support.

 In addition, assistants in Argentina, Chile, Colombia and Mexico will be supported by the in-country British Council teams who may run a welcome induction, and occasionally additional training or feedback sessions throughout the year.
 Assistants in Ecuador will be supported by the language department at the university in Ambato.

-If you want to do a placement in Latin America you must state it as your top country choice.
+If you want to do a placement in a Latin American country you must state it as your first country choice.
 If you do not you will not be considered for a post in Latin America.

-If you would like to go to Ecuador, you should state this as your first choice and understand that under no circumstances may you withdraw from your post as this would harm relationships with the university in Ambato.
+If you would like to go to Ecuador, you should state this as your first choice and understand that a withdrawal from this post would seriously damage our relationship with the university in Ambato

 You should only list countries where you have a genuine intention of accepting a post, if offered.
 Candidates who are not offered a place in Latin America will be placed on a waiting list, or offered a transfer to another country in Europe such as Spain, where there are more places available.

 The following examples may help you when selecting your country preferences:

 A history graduate makes the following choices: